darjanin/agent-cistic/readme.txt

 ## Goal

-The goal of the agent (vacuum) is to clean or dirty squares on the map.
+The goal of the agent (vacuum) is to clean dirty squares on the map.

 ## Idea